 Summer Research Programs in which graduate students serve as project mentors for teams of undergraduate students conducting research

-Student Research Awards that invite graduate students to apply for funding for student-driven research projects—collaborative or individual
+Student Research Awards that provide funding for student-driven research projects—collaborative or individual

-For graduate students, benefits of participating in a Bass Connections project team include:
+For graduate students, the benefits of participating in Bass Connections include:

 Enhancing dissertation or master’s thesis research